The Best Kind of Folk: My Friend, Allan Katz

-A: It’s the small cities that were the most fascinating.
+A: The small cities are the most fascinating.
 Big cities have the natural draw of known museums and cultural opportunities, but seeing America through the lens of the smaller places has been amazing.
 For example, visiting Rapid City, South Dakota gave me and Penny the opportunity to see Mt.
 Rushmore and the Badlands, which we enjoyed immensely.
 True story: When we sold Parametrics, I then reported to the President of the Company that purchased us.
 My boss shared with me that he was fired from his first job by Gutzon Borglum, the American sculptor, who was best known for designing Mt.
 Rushmore.
 The crime?
 Fooling around with dynamite one night on top of Lincolns’ head!
 It brought a tear to my eye to see my former’s boss, Mr. Erwin “Pete” Pietz, listed with those who made Mt.
-Rushmore, his name appearing on the plaque of the 401 people who helped build that incredible work of art.
+Rushmore.
+His name appears on the plaque of the 401 people who helped build that incredible work of art.

 Milwaukee was another great place to visit, often eclipsed by its bigger neighbor, Chicago.

-Q: Will and I have had the great pleasure of visiting you and Penny in your gorgeous home in Connecticut, but we most frequently see you in New York.
-And I know very well, that Italian food is a favorite.
+Q: Will and I have had the great pleasure of visiting you and Penny at home, but we most frequently see you in New York.
+And I know very well, that Italian food is your favorite.
 Where do you love to eat in NYC?

 Q: You have recently been elected to the Board of Trustees at the American Folk Art Museum in New York City, which is an absolute must-see for anyone visiting New York!
 Not to mention the Self-Taught Genius Gallery in Long Island City.

 A: You would be hard-pressed to find a more important collection of Folk Art anywhere in America than the American Folk Art Museum in NYC.
-With two locations, one in Manhattan and a newly opened gallery in Long Island City, the American Folk Art Museum is doing an amazing job doing what we all love: two locations, always free!
+With two locations, one in Manhattan and a second gallery in Long Island City, the American Folk Art Museum is doing an amazing job showcasing wonderful art!
+Two locations, always free!

 Q: Where else can we see fabulous Folk Art?